Skip section navigation

-"Children with autism often have trouble answering questions," explains Sister Kenny Speech- Language Pathologist Anna Forsman-Johnson.
+"Children with autism often have trouble answering questions," explains Courage Kenny Speech- Language Pathologist Anna Forsman-Johnson.
 "For example, if you ask 'Do you want milk?' they often respond with 'Milk?'
 They echo the last thing you say, so we work on how to respond with a 'yes' or 'no.' Bailey is such a quick learner, she meets every goal we set."

 Bailey Kircher also receives occupational therapy, which includes sensory integration.

-"It's easy for Bailey to become over stimulated and excitable," says Sister Kenny Occupational Therapist Brandon Simmons.
+"It's easy for Bailey to become over stimulated and excitable," says Courage Kenny Occupational Therapist Brandon Simmons.
 "We work on finding ways to calm her, including deep pressure and rhythmic motions, so she can concentrate and stay on task.
 Another goal is helping Bailey become comfortable with things that bother her, such as movement and touch."

 Bailey's mom and dad say that therapy has made it possible for them to touch Bailey more and that simple things like brushing and washing her hair are easier.